robotronik/Libopencm3_STM32F4_Guide/README.md

 2. Enable **counter**

 ### Setup Output Channel
 A given Timer as most of the time multiple possible output **channels**.
-Therefore it is important in the choice of the timer to check the timer but the output channel too.
+Therefore it is important in the choice of the timer to check the timer, but the output channel too.

 The most important parameters for the output channel are its purpose ( **mode** ) and its **value**
 * The mode are defined use in the μC as PWM  (see timer_set_oc_mode in libopencm3 documentation)